clarkgrubb/data-tools/doc/INSTALL.md

 # INSTALLING ON MAC

-Mac OS X comes with Ruby 1.8, which the current version of Nokogiri no longer supports.
+Mac OS X versions 10.8 and earlier come with Ruby 1.8, which the current version of Nokogiri no longer supports.
 A fix is to install an older version:

     $ sudo gem install nokogiri -v 1.5